-Over the past 5 years US shares delivered a whopping 21% per year compared to a more modest 11% per year from Australian shares.
+Over the past 5 years (as of August 2020) US shares delivered a whopping 21% per year compared to a more modest 8% per year from Australian shares.
 This has led to a swarm of investors flocking into overseas shares and global ETFs.

-With all of the talk about Google, Apple, Amazon and Facebook you could be excused for thinking that investing in Australia was no longer the thing to do.
+With all of the talk about Facebook, Amazon, Apple, Netflix and Google (commonly known as the FAANG) stocks, you could be excused for thinking that investing in Australia was no longer the thing to do.

 In spite of the excitement around overseas markets, Australian shares still form a key part of our portfolios.
 We believe they should remain the dominant growth asset for Australian based investors.

 There are many reasons to continue owning Australian shares but here we’ll focus on two.

 First, they have consistently generated great long-term returns compared to other investment choices.

 Sources: ABS, REIA, Global Financial Data, AMP Capital

 Over the last 94 years Australian shares have delivered annualised returns of 10.7% on average, beating returns in property, bonds and cash.
 There have been swings and roundabouts along the way, but for a long-term Australian investor there has been no broad asset class with better returns.

 Keep in mind this doesn’t include the benefit of franking credits, which can add another 0.5% to 1.0% per year in returns for Australian investors.

 The franking credit system was introduced in 1987 with the aim to prevent the double taxation of dividends.
 Companies paying tax in Australia can distribute tax credits to their investors to reduce the tax rate on dividend income to that of the end investor.